subtle-byte/allfields/README.md

 }
 ```

+Also, you can use the `//allfields:lint` comment instead of `//allfields` if you think it looks better or your IDE handles it better.

 ### Use cases

 Developing backend services in Go we frequently meet the situation when we need to copy the data between structs.
 Let's imagine we write grpc server: